trantuananhvn93/snake_game/README.md

 ## Build Instructions
   - Create a `snake` project in visual studio
   - Install SDL2
-  - Copy all file in `scr` into the project.
+  - Copy all files in `scr` into the project.